punchagan/statiki/README.md

 ### TO-DO ###

-1. Add more logging on the server
+1. Use asynchronous job dispatch mechanism?
+1. Redirect to the newly created site on success, or atleast display link
+1. Improve messages communicated to the user.
 1. Allow repos in organizations
-1. Redirect to the newly created site on success, or atleast display link
-1. Improve the error messages shown.
 1. Add tests for the bash script.
 1. Clean-up the README added to the sites.
 Add a build status on the README!
-1. Use asynchronous job dispatch mechanism?
 1. See if Travis signup can be automated.
 1. Display the above how-to steps, elegantly on the site!
 1. Check timezone related issues?
 For now, enable FUTURE_IS_NOW!
 1. Add a FAQ with links to GH pages, Travis CI docs.
 (CNAME, [skip ci], etc.)
 1. Add a status page that aggregates GH & Travis's status. ;)